How to keep your glasses in the best shape possible

 - It’s never a bad idea to gently rinse your glasses with water before wiping or cleaning them.

 - Use a piece of cloth designed for cleaning glasses, such as a microfibre cloth.
-These are often included with your purchase of glasses.
+These are often included with your

 - Do not use paper towels, clothes, handkerchiefs, etc. as they may end up leaving scratches or dust on your lenses.

 - If you use sprays or cleansers, use one specifically designed for glasses.
-Others may contain substances that will damage lens coatings.
+Others may contain substances that will

 - If you must use a household detergent, use one without aggressive substances, such as ammonia.